 The Federation Trooper speaks an entirely different, albeit abridged, script essentially stating the same mission objects and current situation.

-The Game Over screen is still the same as in Metroid Prime 2: Echoes
+- The Game Over screen is the same one as in Prime 2.

-In addition, a large amount of strings from the second Prime game can be found among the files.
+- A large amount of strings from Prime 2 can be found among the files.
 Examples include the names of the bosses, the text displayed after Samus' suit reboots from the Rezbit virus, and the "All [area name] Dark Temple Keys acquired!" messages.

-Strangely, Rundas and Ridley, neither of which can be found in Metroid Prime 2, are referenced by name just before Amorbis, the first major boss of Prime 2.
+- Strangely, Rundas and Ridley, neither of which can be found in Prime 2, are referenced by name just before Amorbis, the first major boss of Prime 2.